SCCapstone/decision_maker/README.md

 This mobile application will help users create events in group settings.
 Users can create groups amongst other users.
 Users can define categories with many different choices.
 Users can rate all of the choices for a category.
 Leveraging saved groups and saved choice preferences, the application can quickly and fairly suggest mutually good choice options for group activities at the click of a button.

 The basic architecture of this project consists of Flutter and several AWS services.
-Flutter is a framework that uses the dart language to create cross platform UI. **We are currently only providing full support for Android plaform**.
+Flutter is a framework that uses the dart language to create cross platform UI. **We are currently only providing full support for the Android plaform**.
 In the dart code there are api calls to our aws cloud hosted api endpoints.
 These apis are backed by AWS Lambda cloud functions.
 Packaged Java code in the form of executable .jar files supply the lambda function with their functionality.
 Maven is used to package our back end source code and manager dependencies.

 ## 1 Technologies
 This application leverages several technologies, at a high level, it uses flutter for the front end and java for the back end.